WKBD-TV: Sale to Paramount and UPN affiliation (1993–1999)

 On May 23, 1994, WJBK-TV owner New World Communications announced a groupwide affiliation deal with Fox, displacing CBS from that station after a span of 45 years.
 When CBS failed to lure either WDIV or WXYZ-TV as a replacement affiliate, the network approached Paramount about a purchase of WKBD due to the station having an existing news department, but Paramount reportedly turned down an offer of between $120 million and $130 million.
 Unable to secure a higher-profile station, CBS purchased WGPR-TV from the International Free and Accepted Modern Masons, later renaming it WWJ-TV.
 Fox programming moved from WKBD to WJBK on December 12, 1994, but Fox Kids remained on channel 50 as WJBK declined to pick it up.
 WKBD continued to carry Fox Kids in early afternoons until the fall of 1998, when the program block moved to WADL (channel 38).

 Under Paramount, WKBD committed to become an affiliate of UPN in late August 1994.
 UPN only programmed for two nights at launch, enabling the station to continue carrying Pistons and Red Wings games with minimal preemptions, which was not possible in WKBD's last year with Fox.
 The station also acquired the over-the-air rights to Detroit Tigers baseball from WDIV beginning with the 1995 season via a five-year, $25 million contract.
 A primetime movie showcase was reinstated on nights UPN did not program, with off-network reruns airing on Thursday nights, including reruns of The Simpsons in the same time slot it had previously held on Fox.
 This placement of Simpsons reruns came after the station received substantial complaints when Fox moved the show from Thursday to Sunday nights.

-WJBK's switch to Fox also resulted in their late-evening newscast moving to 10 pm, directly opposite WKBD.
-The first week after the switch saw channel 50 fall to fifth place in prime time ratings without Fox programming, and WJBK besting WKBD at 10 pm, a pattern that never changed.
+WJBK's switch to Fox also resulted in their late-evening newscast moving to 10 p.m., directly opposite WKBD.
+The first week after the switch saw channel 50 fall to fifth place in prime time ratings without Fox programming, and WJBK besting WKBD at 10 p.m., a pattern that never changed.
 WKBD's problems were exacerbated by their sports coverage: in the May 1995 sweeps, the 10 p.m. news start time was delayed 10 times due to overruns in game coverage.
 The newscasts were revamped to have a more updated on-air look, eschewing their "no-frills" presentation.
 UPN proved a poor lead-in for WKBD's news: when the network suffered a year-over-year decline of 50 percent in the fall of 1998, WJBK-TV's 10 p.m. newscast outdrew WKBD's news by a 2–1 margin.
 Attempting to draw on WKBD's local sports coverage, the 10 p.m. news was reduced to 30 minutes, with the second half devoted to an ensemble sportscast hosted by Lane, Tim Swor, Mickey Redmond and Karen Newman.
 While ratings improved modestly in late 1999, co-anchor Dave Scott was replaced with market veteran Rich Fisher, a choice made owing to Fisher's reputation in the market.